cloudtostreet/MODIS_GlobalFloodDatabase/README.md

 ## Global Flood Database Scripts & Data

 This repository includes code and supporting data for the Global Flood Database.
-Below are descriptions of the data and code and how they relate to *Tellman et al, Satellites observe indicate increasing proportion of population exposed to floods*
+Below are descriptions of the data and code and how they relate to *Tellman et al, Satellite imaging reveals increased proportion of population exposed to floods; Nature; https://doi.org/10.1038/s41586-021-03695-w*

 ### Data
 #### Flood Maps